-Ultrasound imaging is a prenatal test that uses sound waves to obtain images of your unborn baby.
-It may be used to check the health and development of your baby, as well.
-In researching for this article I was curious about the origin of ultrasounds.
-Did you know that it was developed during WWII to detect enemy submarines?
+Ultrasound imaging is a prenatal test that uses sound waves to obtain images of your unborn baby and check their development.
+They were originally used during WWII to detect enemy submarines.
 In 1955, Ian Donald experimented with ultrasound to examine tumors he removed from patients (using steak as a control).
 He found that different tissues gave different patterns of ultrasound echo, allowing for the differentiation of tissue.
 He realized that this could be used to look at babies, prenatally.
-The first commercial ultrasound machine was developed in 1963, and in 1970 it became a routine part of obstetric care.
+Ultrasounds became a routine part of obstetric care in 1970.

 When can I expect to have ultrasound appointments?

 This will vary depending on a number of factors including, but not limited to:

 - if you conceived on your own or with the help of ART

 - fluid levels

 For most pregnancies, only 2-3 ultrasounds are “required.”
 You can typically expect the following: